danis-b/HB_lattice/README.md

 The app is available on Streamlit (activate the app if required): [Click here to access](https://hofstadter.streamlit.app/)

-To run locally do the following steps:
+To run locally, follow these steps:
 * install libraries via "pip install -r requirements.txt"  or  "conda install --file requirements.txt"
 * streamlit run app.py